 How to Accelerate Your Engineering Builds (and Ensure You Get Parts That Fit)

 Nylon 12 is a synthetic 3D printed polymer material that’s strong, durable and also has some flex to it.
 As a result, Nylon is a great material choice for snap fits, brackets, clips, and spring features.
 Nylon is also used for its thermal applications and can withstand temperatures up to 177℃.

-Note that large nylon parts are susceptible to shrinkage due to the laser sintering mechanism and the cooling process.
-For large, thin parts, warping is highly likely, so we strongly recommend increasing thickness or adding ribbing in the design to mitigate risk.
+Nylon 12 parts are susceptible to shrinkage due to the laser sintering mechanism and the cooling process.
+For large, thin parts, warping is highly likely so we strongly recommend increasing thickness or adding ribbing in the design to mitigate risk.